trek-view/basecamp/_posts/2022-01-21-turn-360-photos-into-360-video-adobe-premiere.md

 My photos were shot at 1 frame every 2 seconds.
 There are 72 in total.

-At a frame rate of 24 FPS (which is fairly standard in film-making) my video will be 48 time faster than it was shot (original rate was 24 frames every 48 seconds), and be 3 minutes long (72/24).
+At a frame rate of 24 FPS (which is fairly standard in film-making) my video will be 48 time faster than it was shot (original rate was 24 frames every 48 seconds), and be 3 seconds long (72/24).

 Increasing the frame rate speeds things up, lowering the framerate slows things down.